JayTheWave/ContractRiskAI/README.md

 1. Click the "Deploy on Railway" button above
 2. Add your `OPENAI_API_KEY` environment variable
-3. Railway will automatically deploy both frontend and backend
+3. Railway will automatically deploy the backend
 ### Deploy to Vercel

 ```bash